jamescosborn/cold-subject/README.md

 # Cold Subject
 #### No affiliation with Hot Topic

 Congratulations!
-The Web Design team at MantiCore have decided to let you QA Test their newest website.
-Hot diggity dog, you are excited!
-Get a cup of hot coffee and settle in, because it's gonna be brutal!
+The Web Design team at MantiCorp have decided to let you QA Test their newest website.
+Hot dog, you are excited!
+Get a cup of coffee and settle in, because this is it!

-Cold Subject's new website has full functionality for:
+Cold Subject's brand new website has full functionality for:
 * A landing page
 * A list of Products
 * Product details: __Cost__, __Description__, __Name__